Overview

 Check worker location

-You will then reach a form that allows you to send the request to the end user.
-You can customize the message that will appear in the request.
+You will then reach a form that allows you to send the request to the end user and customize the message shown in the request.

 The remote worker check API used behind the previous form can be integrated into an HR system by implementing API calls.